virangAcharya/Nutritrack/README.md

 # Nutritrack App Flutter and IOs
 # Tools - Flutter
-## Freelance Projects

-This section highlights some of my freelance projects.
-The source code is not shared, but I’m showcasing the features of the Nutritrack app here.

 ### Features of the Nutritrack App:
 - **Meal Plan Guides**: Track daily caloric intake and recalculate based on changing needs.